jexia/docs/docs/fileset/README.md

 --boundary--
 ```
 ::: warning
 Only one file can be uploaded per request for now.
-If there are multiple files in the body, only the first one will be processed and rest all will be ignored.
+If there are multiple files in the body, only the first one will be processed and the rest will be ignored.
 :::

 </template>